adambard/learnxinyminutes-docs/gleam.html.markdown

   // True
 }

-// Gleam supports higher order functions:
+// Gleam supports higher-order functions:
 // They can be assigned to variables, passed as arguments to other functions
 // or even be returned as values from blocks or other functions fn call_func_on_int(func: fn(Int) -> Int, value: Int) -> Int {